Trip Overview

 DAY 6

 After breakfast at the lodge, we head out early for a final morning on the trails.
 A short shuttle brings us to the Chickadee Trailhead, where you’ll enjoy one last ski through the quiet beauty of the Methow Valley.
 Surrounded by towering peaks and snowy forest, these trails provide a peaceful setting for a farewell glide through classic North Cascades scenery.
-With a variety of route options, you can choose a relaxed outing or fit in a few extra kilometers before the journey home.
+With a variety of route options, you can choose a relaxed outing or fit in a few extra laps before the journey home.

-In the afternoon, we continue the scenic drive west across the Cascades.
+In the afternoon, we continue the scenic drive across the Cascades.
 Wrapping up the trip with tired legs, fresh mountain air in our lungs, and plenty of great memories from a week of skiing in the Methow Valley.
 We’ll have you back to Seattle by 6PM, in time for flights out after 8PM.

 Included Meals: Breakfast, Lunch